Cygraph/MinMax/README.md

 ```

 **Define custom labels**.
 The min breakpoints are used to define the scope.
 This means, the first value must be 0.
-The last values max is set to infinity.
+The last value of max is set to infinity.
 ```

 var minDefs = { a: 0, b: 320, c: 800, d: 2000 };